karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

 To solve it, there are a few solutions available and in the next sections I'm going to talk about it.

-# Solution 1: Modify the hosts file on you local machine
+# Solution 1: Modify the hosts file on your local machine

-The Hosts file is used to override the DNS system so that a browser or other application can be redirected to a specific IP address.
+The hosts file is used to override the DNS system so that a browser or other application on your local machine can be redirected to a specific IP address.

-This is the easiest solution if you want to invoke a private azure resource, you'll only need to modify the host file in you machine to override the DNS resolution of the private services.
+This is the easiest solution if you want to invoke a private resource, you'll only need to modify the hosts file in your machine to override the DNS resolution of the private services.

 Here's an example of how to do it: